 What I can say on the flip side, I can be as quiet or involved as you guys want.
+One thing about birth photographers, we know how to work in tight spaces and we know how to respect your birth space.
 I will say most of my couples like the interaction and conversation while I’m there.
 We talk about their kids, my kids, whatever – just something.
 On the other hand, I can be a fly on the wall and do what I’m there for, without saying a word.
 My job is not only to document your birth story, but to also respect your birth space, and your birth plan.

 Guess what, if you hire a birth photographer – I’m there to document all of it, your spouse doesn’t have to.
 They can be fully present to support you throughout the different stages of labor.
 They don’t have to worry about trying to hold the phone while holding your hand; I got it.